Basement Waterproofing FAQs from Quality Dry Basements

 By understanding the physics of water-flow and chemical reactions around it, we ensure your basement will not leak from the walls or floor.
-Here are more details about water and some waterproofing FAQs:
+Here are more details about water and basement waterproofing FAQs:

 - Water will always flow from areas of high pressure to low pressure and will take the least resistive path possible.